michellejm/nytimes-books/README.md

 * From 1982 until 2020 there were virtually no best sellers from China.

 ## Next steps
+* Figure out how old each author was when they first hit the nytimes best seller list.
-Take this data out into Tableau to visualize it more nicely.
+* Take this data out into Tableau to visualize it more nicely.